Beaufort County officials say alligator killed woman on Hilton Head Island - South Carolina Radio Network

 A DNR spokesman referred all questions to an agency biologist at the scene.
 That biologist did not immediately return a phone call.

 However, that biologist Sam Chappalear told The Island Packet newspaper that it appeared the alligator first attacked Cline’s dog and she attempted to fight it off.
 He said the dog was unharmed.
-Cline was still alive when others pulled her from the water, but later died from her injuries.

 The incident occurred in the island’s Sea Pines Plantation community.